The culinary programming of the Revel in its infancy caught Shreveport lightning in a bottle

 “These were all my contemporaries, but I also saw them as godfathers,” Fertitta said.
 “Jimmy Joe from Bamboo, Ernest Palmisano, Dietmar Molitor, Check Wing Joe…we had a very competitive, but friendly, restaurant group in Shreveport.
 We were all striving to put Shreveport on the map.
 We were kind of the outlaws.”

-The chefs who were placed in the spotlight during the Revel’s first few years were a brilliant, eccentric, diverse group.
+The chefs who were placed in the spotlight during the Revel’s first few years were a brilliant, diverse, eccentric group.
 I tried several times to get Fertitta to gossip about them or share memories from backstage during the cooking demos.
-But, each time I asked about the eccentricities of the chefs who were involved in the early years of the Revel, Feritta re-routed the question to honor his old friends.
+But, each time I asked about the eccentric group of chefs who were involved in the early years of the Revel, Fertitta re-routed the question to honor his old friends.

 “I feel privileged to have known these people—they left a legacy,” he said.

-The legacies of those chefs, and many others like them, would be more difficult to track down were it not for the efforts of Revel organizers, volunteers, and sponsors in the early years.
-The stars aligned for those first few Revels, and some of the most interesting figures in Shreveport’s culinary history were thrust into the spotlight at the height of their powers.
+The legacies of those chefs, and many others like them, would be much more difficult to track down were it not for the efforts of Revel organizers, volunteers, and sponsors in the early years, whose work shone a spotlight on a tremendous cohort of chefs from around the world who’d somehow come to rest in Shreveport during the mid-twentieth century.
+The stars aligned for those first few Revels, and, as a result, some of the most interesting figures in Shreveport’s culinary history emerged as Shreveport’s first class of “celebrity chefs.”